6 Natural Ways To Treat Periodontal Disease

 Coenzyme Q10 (CoQ10) is also an effective antioxidant, and is widely used in Japan to treat many conditions, including periodontal disease.
 There have been many clinical studies using CoQ10 to treat periodontal disease, and the results have shown significant positive results.
 Take 50-100 mg three times per day.

 As a group, these compounds are an essential nutritional component of any periodontal disease treatment program.
-Flavonoids are extremely effective in reducing inflammation and stabilizing collagen structures.
-For best results, take either grape seed or pine bark extract at a daily dosage of 100-150 mg.
+One study published in Life Sciences concluded "flavonoids are highly promising clinical agents for the prevention and reduction of periodontitis, which can be delivered easily to patients via mouthwash, toothpaste, and food products."
+You can also take either grape seed or pine bark extract at a daily dosage of 100-150 mg.